gurezo/gurezo/README.md

 ### Hi there 👋

-I'm a freelance software developer at lifewood. working on core system development.
+I'm LifeWood, a freelance software developer.

-I like to develop web applications, IoT and love to contribute OSSs.
+I love web application development, IoT, and OSS contributions.

-I'm also the organizer of ng-gunma which is a local Angular community in Gunma because I'm a big fan of Angular !
+I'm also an organizer of ng-gunma because I'm a big fan of Angular!

 ### contributes to the following communities